HarrisonWhitner/PasyansSolitaire/README.md

 # Pasyans Solitaire
-A solitaire-like game played in the terminal.
+A solitaire-like game played in a shell.

-Also known as пасьянс (solitaire in Russian), it's originally a minigame within EXAPUNKS by Zachtronics.
+Also known as **пасьянс** (*solitaire* in Russian), it's originally a minigame within [EXAPUNKS by Zachtronics](http://www.zachtronics.com/exapunks/).
 Pasyans is a simple way to kill time and something I wanted to be able to play in a separate window.

 ### Rules